 In smaller breweries you may need to look for relevant training with external organisations.

-The Institute of Brewing and Distilling (IBD) offers a range of training courses that are suitable for those who need to expand their knowledge and experience.
+The IBD offers a range of training courses to expand your knowledge and experience.

 The qualifications include general certificates and diplomas in:

-The IBD also offers the Master Brewer qualification for those who have successfully completed the Diploma in Brewing.
+The IBD also offers the Master Brewer qualification if you have successfully completed the Diploma in Brewing.
 It covers five modules, which all aim to be relevant to international brewing practices.
 For more information on available courses see IBD Training.

 A variety of training programmes, which range from one-day workshops to three-month courses, are also available from Brewlab.

-It is important to keep up to date with developments in the industry and continuing professional development (CPD) opportunities are available through the key professional bodies.
+It is important that you keep up to date with developments in the industry and continuing professional development (CPD) opportunities are available through the key professional bodies.
 Short courses and advanced training units, which will help you to develop knowledge of specialist areas or new technologies are available from:

 It is possible to progress to the role of departmental manager, head brewer or technical director.
-With these more advanced roles comes a shift in emphasis, from hands-on brewing and plant tasks, to staff management and strategic issues.
+These more advanced roles change emphasis from hands-on brewing and plant tasks to staff management and strategic issues.

-Some technical brewers may need to move breweries or be prepared to relocate in order to progress in their career.
+You may need to move breweries or be prepared to relocate in order to progress in your career.

-Those aiming towards senior posts need to be able to lead a team of specialists and maintain an understanding of new research.
+If you are aiming at senior posts, you need to be able to lead a team of specialists and maintain an understanding of new research.